migolo/orderedmap/readme.md

 A golang data type equivalent to python's collections.OrderedDict

-Retains order of keys in maps
+Retains order of keys in maps with Generics

 Can be JSON serialized / deserialized